Quantifying Local Specialization in Deep Neural Networks: Methods

 \subsection{Analysis Pipeline}

-\textbf{Summary:} In our experiments, we measure the degree to which subclusters identified via spectral clustering are more important and coherent than random sets of neurons of the same size and layer.
-Operationalizations are given in subsections~\ref{sec:lesion} and \ref{sec:feature_visualization}, but in brief, the measure for importance of a subcluster quantifies the performance reduction from dropping out or ``lesioning'' the neurons in that subcluster, and the measures for coherence quantify the degree to which the neurons in a subcluster are mutually associated with some feature of an input.
-For each subcluster greater than 1 neuron in size and which did not include every neuron in the layer, we calculate a measure of importance or coherence and compare it to that of 19 random subclusters.
-These experiments and measures are discussed in detail in section~\ref{sec:experiments}.
+\textbf{Overview:} In our experiments, we measure the degree to which true subclusters identified via spectral clustering are more important and coherent than random subclusters of the same size and layer.
+Operationalizations are given in subsections~\ref{sec:lesion} and \ref{sec:feature_visualization}, but in brief, the measure for importance of a subcluster quantifies the performance reduction from dropping out the neurons in that subcluster, and the measures for coherence quantify the degree to which the neurons in a subcluster are mutually associated with some feature of an input.
+For each subcluster with more than one neuron and which does not include every neuron in the layer, we calculate a measure of importance or coherence and compare it to that of 19 random subclusters.
+These experiments and measures are discussed in detail in Section~\ref{sec:experiments}.
 We present two measures of how true and random subclusters compare under these proxies.
-First, we test whether true subclusters are disproportionately often more important or coherent than random subclusters, and report a $p$ value for this test, which we call a Fisher-Bates $p$ value.
+First, we calculate a measure of whether true subclusters are disproportionately often more important or coherent than random subclusters, called the Fisher statistic.
 This value is our primary focus.
-However, for additional resolution, we also calculate an effect measure used to assess the importance and coherence of the `average' subcluster.
-Importantly, the Fisher-Bates $p$ value and effect measure are based on different statistics and measure different things.
+However, for additional resolution, we also calculate an effect measure used to assess the importance and coherence of the `typical' subcluster.
+Importantly, the Fisher statistic and effect measure quantify different things.